eugyoung/eugyoung.github.io/_pages/creative.md

   <img src="/images/projects_unreality_3.gif" alt="Image 4" style="height: auto; width: 100%; display: block;">
 </div>

   <p>Can VR help us think about words in different ways?
-What about words that difficult for people to conjure mental representations of?
+What about words that are difficult for people to conjure mental representations of?
+Here, VR is used as a tool to help translate abstract thoughts into concrete 3D representations.
 14 people used TiltBrush, a drawing application in VR, to create a representation of the word "unreality."</p>

 <h2 style="color: #E10600">Computer-generated 3D images</h2>